-A. Receive a criminal warrant package from the Bureau of Criminal Identification (BCI):

-1. Create a criminal file to include the warrant, photo of the fugitive, prior arrest information and motor vehicle history if available.
+- A. Receive a criminal warrant package from the Bureau of Criminal Identification (BCI): - 1.
+Create a criminal file to include the warrant, photo of the fugitive, prior arrest information and motor vehicle history if available.

-- 2. Enter warrant into the WarrantDatabase.

-- 3. Assign warrant to an arrest team.

-- B. Receive a Domestic Relations warrant from the Camden County Probation Department:

-1. Follow the performance standards set forth in the FFY (Federal Fiscal Year) Cooperative Agreement between the State's Division of Family Development and Camden County Sheriff's Office.

-2. Ascertain if the defendant is incarcerated in the Camden County Correctional Facility by utilizing a Camden County Correctional Facility daily population report.

-If the defendant is incarcerated, serve the warrant at the Camden a.
-County CorrectionalFacility.

-3. Forward one copy of the domestic relation's warrant and the State Crime Information Center (SCIC) wanted person sheet to the BCI.

-4. Enter warrant into the Warrant Database and create a domestic relation's file to include the warrant, photo of the defendant, any prior arrest information and motor vehicle history if available.

-5. Assign the warrant to an SIB arrest team.

-- C. Executing an arrest warrant the SIB arrest team shall: - 1.
-Review the warrant file. - Ascertain the validity of the warrant before attempting service. a. - Add any information gained from an in-office investigation. b. - 2.
-Conduct a field investigation.

-All personnel will identify themselves as members of the a.
-Camden County Sheriff's Office.

-Two officers must be present for all interviews and arrest b. attempts.

-Advise Central Communications of the location when attempting c. an inquiry or an arrest.
+- 2. Enter warrant into the Warrant Database. - 3.
+Assign warrant to an arrestteam. - B. Receive a Domestic Relations warrant from the Camden County Probation Department: - 1.
+Follow the performance standards set forth in the FFY (Federal Fiscal Year) Cooperative Agreement between the State's Division of Family Development and Camden County Sheriff's Office. - 2.
+Ascertain if the defendant is incarcerated in the Camden County Correctional Facility by utilizing a Camden County Correctional Facility daily population report. - a.
+If the defendant is incarcerated, serve the warrant at the Camden County CorrectionalFacility. - 3.
+Forward one copy of the domestic relation's warrant and the State Crime Information Center (SCIC) wanted person sheet to the BCI. - 4.
+Enter warrant into the Warrant Database and create a domestic relation's file to include the warrant, photo of the defendant, any prior arrest information and motor vehicle history if available. - 5.
+Assign the warrant to an SIB arrest team. - C. Executing an arrest warrant the SIB arrest team shall: - 1.
+Review the warrant file. - a.
+Ascertain the validity of the warrant before attempting service. - b.
+Add any information gained from an in-office investigation. - 2.
+Conduct a field investigation. - a.
+All personnel will identify themselves as members of the Camden County Sheriff's Office. - b.
+Two officers must be present for all interviews and arrest attempts. - c.
+Advise Central Communications of the location when attempting an inquiry or an arrest.

-d.
-Obtain supervisory approval prior to any forced entry.

-1).
-Request the presence of a uniform officer when attempting a forced entry.

-2).
-Have supervisor present, if available.
+- d.
+Obtain supervisory approval prior to any forced entry. - 1).
+Request the presence of a uniform officer when attempting a forced entry. - 2).
+Have supervisor present, if available. - e.

-e.
 Document all activity and information received on appropriate daily log and update warrantfile.

-- 3. Apprehension offugitive: - a.
-Secure and search thefugitive.
+3. Apprehension offugitive:

-b.
-Inform Central Communications of the arrest and request a check for additionalwarrants.
+- a.
+Secure and search thefugitive. - b.
+Inform Central Communications of the arrest and request a check for additional warrants. - c.

-- c.
 Transport fugitive to appropriate venue. - d.
-Complete necessary paperwork to transfer custody.

-e.
-Complete all reports as directed in the Report and Record Keeping General Order (24.00).

-f.
-Submit a completed warrant file including a copy of the warrant, arrest report and warrant service sheet to the supervisor for review and file.

-D. Daily briefing shall be conducted by unit supervisors to disseminate information, critique activities and share intelligence regarding fugitives.
+Complete necessary paperwork to transfer custody. - e.
+Complete all reports as directed in the Report and Record Keeping General Order (24.00). - f.
+Submit a completed warrant file including a copy of the warrant, arrest report and warrant service sheet to the supervisor for review and file. - D. Daily briefing shall be conducted by unit supervisors to disseminate information, critique activities and share intelligence regarding fugitives.

-A. It shall be the responsibility of every assigned officer to have the knowledge of and to comply with these procedures.

-B. SIB Supervisors will monitor the performance of their personnel for competency, accuracy and compliance of these procedures.

-C. Written reports shall be made of all situations when dealing with fugitives who have active warrants, e.g. arrest report and/or patrol log.
+- A. It shall be the responsibility of every assigned officer to have the knowledge of and to comply withthese procedures. - B. SIB Supervisors will monitor the performance of their personnel for competency, accuracy and compliance of these procedures. - C. Written reports shall be made of all situations when dealing with fugitives who have active warrants, e.g. arrest report and/or patrol log.

-Effective Date: 4/ 15/06
+OF THE CONTROL OF THE Effective Date: 4/15/06

 Revised From:

 References

-Subject: SPECIAL INVESTI GATIONS BUI REAU
+Subject: SPECIAL INVESTIG GATIONS BUI REAU

-Distribution: ALL SWORN PERS ONNEL Pages 6